jjkeith/Bright-Lights-Big-Kitty/README.md

 ![](Wireframe.png)

 ###Technology
-Bright Lights, Big Kitty was created with HTML, CSS, Javascript, jQuery, and Bootstrap.
+"Bright Lights, Big Kitty" was created with HTML, CSS, Javascript, jQuery, and Bootstrap.
 The game board remains static, with colors changing when properties are purchased.
-Modals guide the player through starting the game and making decisions about property purchasing.
+Modals guide the player through starting the game and making decisions about purchasing properties.

 ###Known Issues
-* The modal covers Player 2's balance so the user can't see when it blinks to indicate that rent has been earned.
 * Players can roll over and over again by escaping out of the modal.
 * Some JS functions are not scalable.
 Some checker functions should be written recursively.
 * The use of first() and last() limits the game to having only two establishment cards per roll.